meshplay/meshplay-adapter-library/README.md

-# Meshery Adapter Library
+# Meshplay Adapter Library
-The Meshery Adapter Library provides a common and consistent set of functionality that Meshery adapters use for managing the lifecycle, configuration, operation, and performance of cloud native infrastructure.
-See [Introducing MeshKit and the Meshery Adapter Library](https://layer5.io/blog/meshery/introducing-meshkit-and-the-meshplay-adapter-library) for more.
+The Meshplay Adapter Library provides a common and consistent set of functionality that Meshplay adapters use for managing the lifecycle, configuration, operation, and performance of cloud native infrastructure.
+See [Introducing MeshKit and the Meshplay Adapter Library](https://layer5.io/blog/meshplay/introducing-meshkit-and-the-meshplay-adapter-library) for more.

 ## Purpose